gethinode/hinode/content/en/_index.md

 ---
-author: N Inja
+author: Flat Fig
 title:
 ---

 We're discovering culture, art, technology, woes and yays from all around the world.
 Deepening our understanding of everything.
-WowWow ink.
+Wow ink.